|

 control and the return of old-fashioned Maoist propaganda.
 Available at: http://www.hoover.org/publications/china-leadership-monitor/article/93656.
 Alice L.

-the current structure of the Chinese Communist Party, which is intended to
+structure of the Chinese Communist Party, which is intended to promote

 From China Offer Scant Clues to a Succession”, The New York Times, 14